KapureCUB/eVtol_simulation/README.md

-# eVTOL Simulation Framework
+# eVtol Simulation Problem

 ## 1. Description

-This project simulates a fleet of electric Vertical Takeoff and Landing (eVTOL) aircraft operating over a set time period.
+This project simulates a fleet of electric Vertical Takeoff and Landing (eVtol) aircraft operating over a set time period.
 The simulation models flight dynamics, fault injection, charging behavior, and data logging.
 It is designed to analyze aircraft performance under probabilistic fault conditions and constrained charger availability.

 ### Key Assumptions